 Once you are ready to form your Delaware limited liability company, you will fill out the Certificate of Formation.
 You can either do this on your own or hire a Delaware LLC service.
 Some services, like ZenBusiness, even offer discounts on their service.

 This is THE document that will register your LLC with the state.
 You’ll want to ensure all of the following information is correct on the form:

 - Your chosen business name

-- Name and address of your registered agent
+- The name and address of your registered agent

-Step Four) Create an Operating Agreement
+Step Four: Draft an Operating Agreement

 After you register an LLC in Delaware, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.